AntoineLep/ftx_algotrading/README.md

 It has some internal configuration using globals to configure which amount to invest and to set up the market pair to snipe

+### multi coin abnormal volumes tracker

+A strategy that scan a list of pairs in order to find abnormal volume increase.
+For each listed coins, the strategy will compute a moving average of the last candles volumes to compare it with a bigger segment of candles.

+It has some internal configuration using globals to configure volume check (factor, short ma, long ma), price variation, open and close conditions, and some other stuff documented inside strategy file.

 ### best_strategy_ever

 A basic strategy for testing purposes